AppBakerZ/wordpress-plugin-generator/README.md

 ### Generating Wordpress Plugin
 1. Duplicate file `build-sample.json` as `build.json`
 2. Fill in values in `build.json`.
-You should at-least give the values for
+You should at-least give the values for "plugin-name", "author-name", "author-email"
 3. Type the following in the repository root directory:

 ```